 6) Delheim for their wine and cupcake pairing

 I am a huge cupcake fan and these tiny cupcakes at Delheim were amazing!
 The wine pairing experience was very enjoyable, I just felt the wine on its own wasn’t a stand out favourite of the valley.
-Definitely visit for the novelty and enjoy the experience – the Makataan and vanilla cupcake topped with cream cheese is sensational!
+Definitely visit for the novelty and enjoy the experience in Stellenbosch – the Makataan and vanilla cupcake topped with cream cheese is sensational!